Operating a local program

 Take the Community Wood Smoke Reduction Program (CWSRP) Participant Survey (PDF, 165KB).

-If your community wants to participate, residents who exchange their old wood stoves for new U.S. EPA or CSA-certified wood stoves must take the Online Wood Smoke Education Course.
+If your community chooses to use the B.C. educational platform, residents who exchange their old wood stoves for new U.S. EPA‑ or CSA‑certified wood stoves, or who install a heat pump while keeping an existing wood stove, must complete the training and obtain certification.

 Resources